John Hughes (footballer, born 1964): Inverness Caledonian Thistle

 Hughes was appointed manager of Scottish Premiership club Inverness Caledonian Thistle on 4 December 2013 on a two-and-a-half-year contract.
 Soon after this appointment, Hughes led Inverness CT to their first major final after beating Hearts in a penalty shoot-out in the semi-final of the 2013–14 Scottish League Cup.
 Inverness drew 0–0 against Aberdeen in the final, but, after extra-time, lost the tie 4–2 on penalties.

 At the beginning of season 2014–15, Caley Thistle's excellent early performances led him to receive the award of SPFL Manager of the Month for August.
 He followed this by also winning the award for January 2015, as his Inverness side continued to impress.
 In April 2015, Hughes led Caley Thistle to their first ever Scottish Cup final after a controversial 3–2 win over favourites Celtic, and at the end of the month he was shortlisted for PFA Scotland Manager of the Year.
 On 3 May, Hughes was announced as the winner of the managerial award ahead of Ronny Deila, Derek McInnes and Robbie Neilson.
 Further success soon followed as he guided Inverness to a highest ever league finish – 3rd place, and with it, a milestone debut in European competition for the club.
 The accolades continued, with Hughes winning the SFWA Manager of the Year award, to complete the managerial 'double' for 2014–15.
 He led the club to their first major silverware with a Scottish Cup final success over his old club Falkirk in the 2015 Scottish Cup Final to conclude the club's most successful season.

 Hughes left Inverness at the end of the 2015–16 season.

 Raith Rovers

 Hughes was appointed manager of Scottish Championship club Raith Rovers in February 2017.
 The club finished ninth in the Championship, and were relegated to League One after they lost in the play-offs to Brechin City.
 Immediately after the game, Raith announced that Hughes and his assistant Kevin McBride would be leaving the club.

 Ross County

-On 21 December 2020, Scottish Premiership club Ross County appointed Hughes as their manager until the end of the season.
-He guided the club to a tenth-place finish in the Premiership, avoiding relegation, and he left at the end of his contract.
+On 21 December 2020, Scottish Premiership club Ross County appointed Hughes as their manager until the end of the season, at the time of his appointment the club were four points adrift at the bottom and had won only one of their last 16 league games.
+He guided the club to a tenth-place finish in the Premiership, avoiding relegation by three points, and he left at the end of his contract.